boppreh/steamgrid/README.md

   it doesn't work for some reason with you, just drag and drop the steam folder onto the executable.
 - Detects all local Steam users and customizes their grid images individually.
-- Loads your game list from your public Steam profile (make sure you have one!)
 - Downloads grid images from two different servers, and falls back to a Google search as last resort (don't worry, it'll tell you if this happens).
 - Loads your categories from the Steam installation.